gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

-{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/circle-of-solenoids.jpg" caption="Testing the system in my living room the night before it's to be used." caption-position="bottom" width="600px" >}}
+{{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/circle-of-solenoids.jpg" caption="Testing the system in my living room the night before it's to be used."  width="600px" >}}